-Hopefully technologies of the future will assist in making a determination of the patient’s true cause of pain, but for today, in our opinion and that of certain researchers – physical examination and patient history is superior to the current technology.
+In both our opinion and that of certain researchers, physical examination and patient history are superior to the current MRI technology.

 MRI or physical examination?

-Published in May 2013 research from Boston University School of Medicine suggests that assessing the patient’s symptoms through physical examination are likely to be more informative for understanding, treating, and potentially preventing functional limitations than radiographic assessments in osteoarthritic patients.
+Published in May 2013 research from Boston University School of Medicine suggests that assessing the patient’s symptoms through a physical examination is likely to be more informative for understanding, treating, and potentially preventing functional limitations than radiographic assessments in osteoarthritic patients.

 Using a tried and testing scoring system for different joint diseases, doctors can precisely diagnosis problems of the joint as seen on the MRI.
 BUT, the researchers warn – it is still not accurate!

 “Although these new scoring systems offer theoretical advantages over pre-existing systems, whether they offer actual superiority with regard to reliability, responsiveness and validity remains to be seen.”10